HenriquesLab/PhotoFiTT/README.md

 From now on, we will focus in Step 2.

 # Folder structure
-- `photofitness`: folder containing the main functions of the package.
+- `photofitt`: folder containing the main functions of the package.
   - `utils`: image processing scripts for nornalisation, cell shape analysis, tracking or data importing and exporting.
   - `analysis`: functions to analyse the numerical data extracted from processed images.
   - `display`: functions to plot, compute mosaics or display the analysis.